looker-open-source/actions/docs/action_api.md

 interface ActionDefinition {
   /** (required) A unique name for the action.
 This should be unique across all actions in the hub. */
   name: string
+  /** (required) A human-readable label for the action. */
+  label: string
+  /** Description of the action. */
+  description?: string
+  /** A Data URI reprensenting an icon image for the action. */ icon_data_uri?: string
   /** (required) An absolute URL of the execute endpoint for this action. */
   url: string
+  /** An absolute URL of the form endpoint for this action. */ form_url?: string
-  /** (required) A human-readable label for the action. */
+  /** Array of params for the action. */ params?: Param[]
-  label: string
+  /** A list of descriptions of required fields that this action is compatible with.
+If there are multiple entries in this list, the action requires more than one field. */ required_fields?: RequiredField[]
   /** (required) A list of action types the action supports.
 Valid values are: "cell", "query", "dashboard". */
   supported_action_types: string[]

-  /** An absolute URL of the form endpoint for this action. */ form_url?: string
-  /** Description of the action. */
-  description?: string
-  /** Array of params for the action. */ params?: Param[]
   /** A list of data formats the action supports.
 Valid values are: "txt", "csv", "inline_json", "json", "json_detail", "json_detail_lite_stream", "xlsx", "html", "wysiwyg_pdf", "assembled_pdf", "wysiwyg_png". */
   supported_formats?: string[]
   /** A list of formatting options the action supports.
 Valid values are: "formatted", "unformatted". */ supported_formattings?: string[]
   /** A list of visualization formatting options the action supports.
 Valid values are: "apply", "noapply". */ supported_visualization_formattings?: string[]
-  /** A Data URI reprensenting an icon image for the action. */ icon_data_uri?: string
-  /** A list of descriptions of required fields that this action is compatible with.
-If there are multiple entries in this list, the action requires more than one field. */ required_fields?: RequiredField[]
-  /** A boolean that determines whether or not the action will be sent a one time use download url to faciliate unlimited streaming of data */
+  /** A list of download settings the action supports.
+Valid values are: "push", "url".
+Push means that the data will be sent directly with the request to the execute endpoint.
+Url means the action will be provided with a one-time use download url, which facilitates streaming of large result sets.
+Default is "push".  */
-  supported_download_settings: boolean
+  supported_download_settings: string[]
-  /** A boolean that determines whether action is an oauth action or not.
-This will change whether or not the action will be sent a one time use link to be able to set state for a specific user for this action */
+  /** A boolean that determines whether the action uses oauth action or not.
+This will determine whether the action will be sent a one-time use link to set state for the specific user of this action */
   uses_oauth: boolean
 }